oneapi-src/level-zero-spec/scripts/tools/PROG.rst

 The following capabilities allow for a tool to inject instructions within a kernel:

-* ${t}ModuleGetDebugInfo - allows a tool to query standard debug info for an application’s module
+* ${t}ModuleGetDebugInfo - allows a tool to query standard debug info for an application's module
 * ${t}KernelGetProfileInfo - allows a tool query detailed information on aspects of a kernel
-* ${x}ModuleGetNativeBinary - allows for a tool to retrieve the native binary of the application’s module, instrument it, then create a new module using the intrumented version
+* ${x}ModuleGetNativeBinary - allows for a tool to retrieve the native binary of the application's module, instrument it, then create a new module using the intrumented version
 * API-Tracing_ - same usage as Inter-Function Instrumentation above

 Compilation